Local limit of the random degree constrained process: Proof of local weak limit result

-We now couple the exploration process of $G^n_*$ (defined in \refS{subsec:two-phase-algo}) with the RBRW.
-For this purpose, we augment the probability space on which the RBRW was defined and construct on it an abstract rooted, edge-labelled tree $\modtree$ and an embedding $\tilde{v}^n$ of~$V(\modtree)$ into $V(G^n)$ or a cycle alarm, which have the same distribution as the output of the exploration of~$G^n_*$.
-In particular, we modify the PPPs $\rbrwppp{X}{\ver{\i}, v}$ (which have intensity $\frac{1}{\deg(\rbrwemb{\ver{\i}})}$, defined in \eqref{eq:ppp-X-rbrw-def}) of the RBRW to obtain PPPs $\modppp{X}{\ver{\i},v}$ with the same distribution as $\ppp{X}{\ver{\i}, v}$ (see \eqref{eq:ppp-X-expl-def}).
+We now couple the exploration process of $G^n_*$ (defined in \refS{subsec:two_phase_algo}) with the RBRW.
+For this purpose, we augment the probability space on which the RBRW was defined and construct on it an abstract rooted, edge-labelled tree $\modtree$ and an embedding $\tilde{v}^n$ of~$V(\modtree)$ into~$V(G^n)$ or a cycle alarm, which have the same distribution as the output of the exploration of~$G^n_*$.
+In particular, we modify the PPPs~$\rbrwppp{X}{{\ibf}, v}$ (which have intensity~$1/{\deg(\rbrwemb{{\ibf}})}$, defined in \eqref{eq:ppp-X-rbrw-def}) of the RBRW by deleting/inserting points to obtain PPPs~$\modppp{X}{{\ibf},v}$ with the same distribution as $\ppp{X}{{\ibf}, v}$ (see \eqref{eq:ppp-X-expl-def}).
+Our goal is to produce a coupling under which~${\modtree \equiv \rbrwtree}$ (the two edge-labelled trees agree) and~${\tilde{v}^n \equiv \hat{v}^n}$ (the two embeddings agree) with high probability if~${n \gg 1}$.
+We will build the two trees simultaneously and if something undesired happens, we abandon our coupling via alarms.
+The \emph{initialization alarm} occurs if we cannot couple~$\emb{{\rt}}$ (which has uniform distribution) and~$\rbrwemb{{\rt}}$ (which has degree-biased distribution).
+The \emph{injectivity alarm} occurs if the RBRW visits the same vertex of~$G^n$ twice.
+The \emph{modification alarm} occurs if we actually insert or delete a point of~${[0,\hat{t}]}$ as we modify~$\rbrwppp{X}{{\ibf}, v}$ to obtain~$\modppp{X}{{\ibf},v}$.
+If none of these alarms ever goes off, then~${\modtree \equiv \rbrwtree}$ and~${\tilde{v}^n \equiv \hat{v}^n}$ and the cycle alarm will not go off either.
+In Section~\ref{subsec:alarm_prob} we will show that the alarms stay silent with high probability if~${n \gg 1}$.

-\paragraph{}We remark that, for technical reasons, we shall add two extra twists to our coupling argument: (i)~if something undesired happens, we abandon our coupling via `alarms', and (ii)~to effectively make the behavior of all vertices `the same', we introduce some technical modifications.
-For example, we use an `injectivity' alarm to deal with the fact that some small components might not be trees.
-Furthermore, we will introduce slight appearance rate modifications for vertices whose degree is not~$r_n$ (in order to make certain rates the same for each vertex).

 \paragraph{}Recall the embeddings $v^n$ and $\hat{v}^n$ from \eqref{eq:emb-def} and \eqref{eq:emb-rbrw}.